py-pkgs/py-pkgs-cookiecutter/README.md

 -  **codecov**: Code coverage report and badge using codecov and GitHub Actions
 -  **Sphinx** docs: Documentation ready for generation with, for example, **ReadTheDocs**
--  **Python-semantic-release**: Pre-configured version bumping upon merging pull request to master
+-  **Python-semantic-release**: Pre-configured version bumping upon merging pull request to main
--  Auto-release to **testPyPI** upon merging pull request to master
+-  Auto-release to **testPyPI** upon merging pull request to main

 ### Quickstart